POSES + TRAINING

 take breaks when needed to prevent stress and fatigue.

-avoid negative reinforcement or rough handling as that can cause nervous appearing images and/or create anxiety for future shoots.
+avoid negative reinforcement or rough handling as that can cause nervous appearance and/or make your pet anxious for future shoots.

 UNDERSTAND THEIR INSTINCTS